joshbeckman/andjosh.github.io/_lists/reading-lists.md

 - Humans of New York _Brandon Stanton_
 - Car Hacker's Handbook
 - The Shining _Stephen King_
+- The Universe in a Nutshell _Stephen Hawking_
 - The Shape of Design _Frank Chimero_
 - Accelerando _Charles Stross_
 - Harry Potter and the Methods of Rationality _Eliezer Yudkowsky_
 - Mysticism and Logic _Bertrand Russell_
 - __#__ Beacon 23 _Hugh Howey_
+- Some Thank You Notes _Justin Wolfe_
+- Naming & Necessity _Kripke_
+- Annabel Scheme _Robin Sloane_
 - The First Forty-nine Stories _Ernest Hemmingway_
 - Ulysses _James Joyce_
 - The Little Manual of API Design _Jasmin Blanchette_